adarraji/face-recognition-brain/README.md

 # Face Recognition Brain
-This app detect faces in images.
+This front app detects faces in images.
 It uses Clarifai API face detection model.

+The backend application is [here](https://github.com/adarraji/face-recognition-brain-api).

 To run the application

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`

-You must add your own API key in the `src/App.js` file to connect to Clarifai.

-You can get Clarifai API key [here](https://www.clarifai.com/)

 ## Built With